-Those officers assigned to events known as the Taste of Chicago, Mexican Independence Festival and Puerto Rican Independence Festival shall not have their day-off group changed for the purpose of avoiding the payment of overtime pay.
-In the event that days off must be canceled to supplement the personnel assigned to said events, the opportunity to earn overtime pay will first be offered to the officers assigned to said events.
-If there are not sufficient volunteers, said overtime pay opportunities will be offered to officers who are in regular day-off status in the District where the event occurs.
+Those Officers assigned to events known as the Taste of Chicago, Mexican Independence Festival and Puerto Rican Independence Festival shall not have their day-off group changed for the purpose of avoiding the payment of overtime pay.
+In the event that days off must be canceled to supplement the personnel assigned to said events, the opportunity to earn overtime pay will first be offered to the Officers assigned to said events.
+If there are not sufficient volunteers, said overtime pay opportunities will be offered to Officers who are in regular day-off status in the District where the event occurs.
 In the event the City permits an event known as Octoberfest, said event shall be added to the three above listed events.

-Section 20.10 - Day-Off Group Assignment.
+Section 20.10 - Day-Off Group Assignment

-In the event the Employer determines to change an officer's day-off group assignment, the Employer shall seek volunteers to satisfy its needs; provided, however, (1) if there are more volunteers than required, the volunteers with the greatest seniority on the watch in the day-off group affected shall be changed, and (2) if there are not sufficient volunteers, the officers with the lowest seniority on the watch in the day-off group affected shall be changed; provided further, said officers meet the Employer's needs.
+In the event the Employer determines to change an Officer's day-off group assignment, the Employer shall seek volunteers to satisfy its needs; provided, however, (1) if there are more volunteers than required, the volunteers with the greatest seniority on the watch in the day-off group affected shall be changed, and (2) if there are not sufficient volunteers, the Officers with the lowest seniority on the watch in the day-off group affected shall be changed; provided further, said Officers meet the Employer's needs.

-Section 20.11 - Accumulation of Compensatory Time.
+Section 20.11 - Accumulation of Compensatory Time

 The Employer will not restrict an accumulation of compensatory time except as provided in Section 20.2.
-The number of hours of compensatory time which an officer has on record shall not be the controlling factor in determining whether an officer will be allowed to take time due.
+The number of hours of compensatory time which an Officer has on record shall not be the controlling factor in determining whether an Officer will be allowed to take time due.

-Section 20.12 - Back to Back Shifts on Change Day.
+Section 20.12 - Back to Back Shifts on Change Day

-An officer shall normally not be required to work more than four hours on the first watch on change day if he or she has worked a full tour of duty on the third watch on the proceeding day.
+An Officer shall normally not be required to work more than four hours on the first watch on change day if he or she has worked a full tour of duty on the third watch on the proceeding day.
 If he or she is required to work more than four hours on a change day on the first watch, he or she shall be paid at the rate of time-and-one-half for the hours worked on the first watch on change day.

-Section 20.13 - Duty Availability Allowance.
+Section 20.13 - Duty Availability Allowance

-A. Effective on each of the following effective dates, all officers shall be paid the following quarterly amounts:
+A. Effective on each of the following effective dates, all Officers shall be paid the following quarterly amounts:

 Effective Date Per Quarter

-January 1, 2006 \$730.00

-January 1, 2011 \$755.00

 January 1, 2012 \$805.00

+January 1, 2014 \$855.00

+January 1, 2016 \$870.00

+January 1, 2017 \$900.00

-- B. In accord with applicable law, the Employer shall treat duty availability allowance payments as pensionable. - C. Entitlement to duty availability pay is not dependent on an officer being present for duty for an entire pay period.
+- B. In accord with applicable law, the Employer shall treat duty availability allowance payments as pensionable. - C. Entitlement to duty availability pay is not dependent on an Officer being present for duty for an entire pay period. - D. Notwithstanding anything to the contrary in (A) above, Officers hired on or after January 1, 2015, shall receive duty availability pay commencing at Step 5 (after 42 months) of the Salary Schedule.

-ARTICLE 21 - UNIFORMS
+ARTICLE 21- UNIFORMS

-Section 21.1 - Uniforms and Equipment Advisory Committee.
+Section 21.1 - Uniforms and Equipment Advisory Committee